RosettaCommons/documentation/full-options-list.md

 <dt><b>-multithreading</b> \<Boolean\></dt>
 <dd>multithreading option group<br/></dd>
 <dt><b>-total_threads</b> \<Integer\></dt>
 <dd>The number of threads to launch in the global thread pool.
-All thread-parallelized work will be distributed over these threads.<br/>Default: 1<br/></dd>
+All thread-parallelized work will be distributed over these threads.
+The default (0) means that all available threads will be used in the multithreaded build.
+The default build only ever uses 1 thread.<br/>Default: 0<br/></dd>
+<dt><b>-interaction_graph_threads</b> \<Integer\></dt>
+<dd>The number of threads that the packer will request by default when calculating the interaction graph.
+This option is only used in the multi-threaded (extras=cxx11thread) build of Rosetta.
+Note that the total number of threads must be set with the -multi_threading:total_threads option.
+A given packing job may be assigned fewer threads than the number requested, depending on availability.
+Protocols may also override the default request.
+The default (0) means that all available threads will be used.<br/>Default: 0<br/></dd>
 </dl>
 + <h2>-recon</h2>
 <dl>